Masters Programmes

 MPhil, MRes and MSt in Genomic Medicine

 The Institute is committed to helping scientists and healthcare professionals understand and apply genomics in clinical practice.
-We are a member of a partnership with the University of Cambridge, EMBL-EBI and Wellcome Connecting Science Courses that is delivering a taught MPhil in Genomic Medicine (8/10 modules plus a dissertation or a literature review), a taught/research based MRes in Genomic Medicine (3 modules and a 10 month research project) as well other postgraduate degrees such as the MSt in Genomic Medicine, to NHS staff and other interested students.
+We are a member of a partnership with the University of Cambridge, EMBL-EBI and Wellcome Connecting Science Courses that is delivering a taught MPhil in Genomic Medicine (8 modules plus a research project and dissertation or 10 modules plus a literature-based research project), a taught/research based MRes in Genomic Medicine (3 modules and a 10 month research project) as well other postgraduate degrees such as the MSt in Genomic Medicine, to NHS staff and other interested students.
 Funding for NHS employees is available through Health Education England, whilst non NHS employees must have their own funding.
 Some of the courses are full-time and some are part-time, please see the relevant course descriptions for further details.

 University of Cambridge Postgraduate Virtual Open Days

-The Postgraduate Virtual Open Days take place in early November.
-The Open Days are open to all those seeking to apply for postgraduate study at the University of Cambridge, and are hosted on the University’s Virtual Tour.
+These events are open to all those seeking to apply for postgraduate study at the University of Cambridge.

-The event offers you opportunities to ask questions, find out more about the application process, and explore Cambridge virtually.
-Additionally, you will be able to:
+The events offer you opportunities to ask questions, find out more about the application process, and explore Cambridge virtually.
+You will be able to:

-To attend the Postgraduate Virtual Open Days, you need to register in advance.
+To attend these events, you need to register in advance.

 For further information please see: https://www.postgraduate.study.cam.ac.uk/openday.

-The Virtual Postgraduate Open Days 2023 will take place over 2 weeks:
+The Virtual Postgraduate Open Days 2025 will take place as follows:

 To book your place, go to: https://www.postgraduate.study.cam.ac.uk/openday.